Wat Chaiwatthanaram

 One of Ayutthaya’s most impressive temples, the Khmer style Wat Chaiwatthanaram is a Royal temple that was used by the King and other members of the Royal family.

 The monastery is located opposite the South West corner of the historical island on the other side of the Chao Phraya river.
-A boat trip around the historical island provides for very nice views of this large, well preserved temple.
+A private boat trip around the historical island provides for very nice views of this large, well preserved temple.

 History of the Wat Chaiwatthanaram